 - Contribution to Supervisor’s program of neuroscience research

 Notice of Decision

-If you are interested in applying to this program and require further information, please contact Michelle Mather.
+If you are interested in applying to a future Introductory Workshop in Computational Methods in Neuroscience and require further information, please contact Renee Dumas.